AlexanderCuenin/AV-Stitch-Tool/readme.md

 ## Requirements

-To use the AVStitchTool, you'll need:
+To use the AV Stitch Tool, you'll need:

 * **Python 3.x:** (Tested with Python 3.11+)
     * [Download Python](https://www.python.org/downloads/)
 * **FFmpeg:** This is the tool that does all the video and audio magic.
-    * [Download FFmpeg](https://ffmpeg.org/download.html) (You'll download this, and then tell the AVStitchTool where to find it.)
+    * [Download FFmpeg](https://ffmpeg.org/download.html) (You'll download this, and then tell the AV Stitch Tool where to find it.)

 -----